-If you work in web development, chances are you work mainly as a contractor—so you need a personal website.
+If you work in web development, chances are you work mainly as a contractor—so you need a portfolio website.
 And the pressure's really on.
 Developer?
-You better have impeccable code, with all the newest stuff.
+Demonstrate that you can learn quickly, work with uncertainty, and use novel tools.
 Graphic designer?
-It better blow me away, but it's okay if it's a Squarespace site or something.
-UX Designer?
-It better feel perfectly thought out.
+It better blow me away.
+Product Designer?
+All of the above.

 You know, but, no pressure.

 So when I set out to build a portfolio website, I wanted to do it the right way.

 With any design project, the first question is, Who is this for?

 In the case of a site meant to showcase your work, the intended audience is definitely recruiters and potential employers.
 As far as I see it, a recruiter or potential employer is looking to (a) be wowed or (b) be scared off when they visit a potential hire's site.
 They're looking for a reason to advocate for you, or a reason to drop you.
 Which means the things you highlight need to show that you're thoughtful in your work, clever, and able to get to the point.

 So what did I need to put on the site to show them those things?

 Asking myself this question followed the typical "EVERYTHING!" >> "Wait... maybe... nothing?" >> "Okay, some things" progression that basically every design goes through.
 I threw everything and the kitchen sink in, then I took everything out, then I put back just the things that fit.